php-cache/cache/src/Bridge/SimpleCache/README.md

 ### Use

-You need an existing PSR-6 pool as a cnstructor argument to the bridge.
+You need an existing PSR-6 pool as a constructor argument to the bridge.

 ```php
 $psr6pool = new ArrayCachePool();